kemapak/blog/code-review/topics/naming.md

 ## [N3] Never use single letters for indexes or variables.
 Give meaningful names.

+Avoid mental mapping, i, j, k or any other letter has no meeting.
+Generic names are confusing and the developer has to figure it out.
+You will slow down and even worse, misguide your fellow engineers.

 _For example:_

 `for (let i=0; i < collection; i++) {...}` **this is really bad!
 What is index, what is collection?**